kerrongordon/executivetours/content/services/spice-It-up-tour.md

 image: 'images/spice-It-up-tour.jpg'

 services:
-    - 'The Laura Herb & Spice Gardens'
+    - item: 'The Laura Herb & Spice Gardens'
-    - 'The De La Grenade Factory'
+    - item: 'The De La Grenade Factory'
-    - 'The Spice Market'
+    - item: 'The Spice Market'
 ---

 Before rebranded as Pure Grenada, this tropical island was formerly known as ‘The Island of Spice.’
 Grenada is widely known for its rich spices enjoyed worldwide.